ololx/ololx/README.md

 <div align="justify">
 PhD in Physics and Mathematics with experience in software development and team management.
 Currently working in My.Games (Pixonic studio) as a Senior Software Engineer, specializing in Java.
 I have experience in mentoring and teaching, having previously worked as an associate professor and regional expert for WorldSkills in 'Mechatronics,' where I coached a team that won second place at the national championship.
+In my free time, I enjoy writing a blog on Medium (https://ololx.medium.com/).
 </div>

 <!--<details open>